-Two of our dog patients have tested positive for heartworm disease this month.
+Two of our dog patients recently tested positive for heartworm disease.
 That’s the first time we’ve seen this in over 10 years, so we wanted to provide you with some important information about what to watch for in your dog or cat.

 What is heartworm disease?